Murder Mystery Game AI

 • Case Summary: A brief overview of the crime (victim, date, location, basic facts)

-• Suspect Dossiers: Individual profiles for 3-5 suspects with motive, opportunity, and alibi
+• Suspect Dossiers: Individual profiles for each suspect with motive, opportunity, and alibi

 • Evidence Documents: Autopsy reports, crime scene photos, witness statements, forensic reports